Chris-N-K/napari-time-series-plotter/README.md

-The TSPExplorer offers three different plotting modes: Voxel, Shapes, Points --> Voxel mode offers live plotting while moving the cursor over an image layer --> Shapes mode offers shape-based ROI plotting; multiple ROIs can be plotted simultaneously --> Points mode offers simultaneous, point-based plotting of multiple voxels
+The TSPExplorer offers three different plotting modes: Voxel, Shapes, Points --> Voxel mode offers live plotting while moving the cursor over an image layer --> Shapes mode offers shape-based ROI plotting the ROI combination method can be one of [Mean, Median, STD, Sum, Min, Max]; multiple ROIs can be plotted simultaneously
+--> Points mode offers simultaneous, point-based plotting of multiple voxels

 You can modify and save the plots through the canvas toolbar.
-Plotting powered by napari-matplotlib.
+Plotting powered by `napari-matplotlib`.

 ----------------------------------